The fundamental theorem of finite semidistributive lattices: Introduction

 In the course of proving Theorem~\ref{FTFSDL1}, we will prove some more general theorems that apply to some infinite lattices.
 We therefore discuss some definitional distinctions which are trivial for finite lattices.
 A \newword{complete lattice} is a poset $L$ such that every subset $X$ of $L$ has a \newword{meet} (greatest lower bound) $\Meet X$ and \newword{join} (least upper bound) $\Join X$.
 The definition of a lattice given above is weaker: It is equivalent to requiring that $\Meet X$ and $\Join X$ exist for all \emph{finite} subsets $X$.
 In particular, all finite lattices are complete.

 An element $j$ of a complete lattice $L$ is \newword{completely join-irreducible} if $j = \Join X$ implies $j\in X$ for subsets $X\subseteq L$.
 Equivalently, $j$ is completely join-irreducible if and only if there exists an element $j_*$ such that $x<j$ if and only if $x\le j_*$.
 (In an infinite lattice, this is a stronger condition than simply requiring that $j$ covers exactly one element.)
 The element $j_*$ is $\Join\set{x\in L:x<j}$.
 (Recall that $j$ is join-irreducible if $j = \Join X$ implies $j\in X$ for \emph{finite} subsets $X\subseteq L$.
 Thus every completely join-irreducible element is \ji, but not vice versa.)
 A \newword{completely meet-irreducible} element $m$ is defined dually, and we write $m^*$ for the element $\Meet\set{x\in L:x>m}$ with the property that $x>m$ if and only if $x\ge m^*$.
-We write $\JIrr^c$ and $\MIrr^c$ for the sets of completely join-irreducible elements and completely meet-irreducible elements.
+We write $\JIrr^cL$ and $\MIrr^cL$ for the sets of completely join-irreducible elements and completely meet-irreducible elements.

-A complete lattice $L$ is \newword{generated by completely join-irreducible elements} if each element of $L$ can be written as a (possibly infinite) join of completely \ji elements.
-Equivalently, for all $x\in L$, we have $x=\Join_{j\leq x,\ j \in \JIrr^c(L)} j$.
-We define \newword{generated by completely meet-irreducible elements} dually, and we say that a lattice is \newword{meet and join generated by irreducibles} if it satisfies both properties.
+A complete lattice $L$ is \newword{spatial} if each element of $L$ can be written as a (possibly infinite) join of completely \ji elements.
+Equivalently, for all $x\in L$, we have $x=\Join_{j\leq x,\ j \in \JIrr^cL} j$.
+If the dual condition holds, we say that $L$ is \newword{dually spatial}.
+If a lattice is both spatial and dually spatial, we say it is \newword{bi-spatial}.